Thinkwise/docs/docs/sf/subjects.md

 It can be indicated by how a look-up presentation field has to be displayed:

-- Auto complete; when typing the next record that satisfies what is being typed is displayed automatically.
+- Auto complete; when typing, the first record that satisfies what is being typed is displayed automatically.
-- Combo box; a value from a grid can be selected.
+- Combo (alphabetical); a value from a combo box can be selected.
+The list is sorted alphabetically.
-- Suggestion (contains); this option is still being developed and is currently only available for mobile.
+- Combo (sorted); a value from a combo box can be selected.
+The list is sorted according to the default sorting of the look-up subject.
-- Suggestion (starts with); this option is still being developed and is currently only available for mobile.
+- Suggestion (contains); when typing, several values containing the input will be presented.
-- Source (readonly); the field is readonly and a value cannot be entered manually.
+- Suggestion (starts with); when typing, several values starting with the input text will be presented.

 Furthermore, it can be indicated whether the data must be refreshed when opening the combo box.